developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 ### barTop

-Used to specify the top coordinate (in pixels) for the ButtonBar.
+Used to specify the top coordinate (in pixels) of the ButtonBar.

 #### Example